 Since then, Vanguard has pioneered many other low-cost investment vehicles with a focus on leveling the playing field for smaller investors.

 Now Vanguard, the king of low-cost investing, has entered the roboadvisor game with a middle-ground option between the beginner-oriented Betterment and the high net-worth clients of Personal Capital.

 Vanguard’s Digital Advisor platform has low fees and a human advisor working behind the scenes to guide the machines.
 The minimum to get started with Vanguard Personal Advisor Services is $50,000.

-For example Betterment and M1 Finance use Vanguard funds on their platforms.
-Vanguard has a wide variety of funds ranging from passive strategies to actively managed tactical funds.
+For example, Betterment and M1 Finance offer Vanguard funds on their platforms.
+This is due to the low-cost and abundance of options Vanguard offers to investors.
+Vanguard has created a wide variety of funds ranging from passive strategies to actively managed tactical funds.